Pyrofoux/Recipe-ography/README.md

 # *Cuisine du Monde* -- The Recipe-ography Machine

-_A recipe generator, embeded within a fictional world, with fictional ingredients._
+_A recipe generator, embedded within a generated world, with generated ingredients._

 ![](screenshots/screenshot1.png)